MillaBasset/MillaBasset/README.md

 The Discord for the project serves as the easiest way to communicate with me.
 Join it here: https://discord.gg/AADZUmgsph

-The Cambridge website is located here, with more detailed instructions on how to set up the game: https://t-sp.in/cambridge
+The Cambridge website is located on t-sp.in, with more detailed instructions on how to set up the game: https://t-sp.in/cambridge

 ## Thanks for visiting my page!
 There will be more to come soon...